ritza-co/internal-articles/docs/cloudflare-rwsdk-real-time.md

 **What you just built:** This main worker file contains extensive backend logic.
 Every API endpoint requires manual route matching, authentication checks, database queries, and error handling.
 The poll voting function alone needs to coordinate between three different systems: the database (for persistence), poll Durable Objects (for fast vote counting), and realtime Durable Objects (for broadcasting updates).

-This demonstrates both the power and burden of raw Cloudflare Workers: you have complete control over every aspect of your application's behavior, but you also need to implement every piece of infrastructure yourself.
+This demonstrates both the power and burden of Cloudflare Workers: you have complete control over every aspect of your application's behavior, but you also need to implement every piece of infrastructure yourself.

 ### Building the React Frontend